Ben is the Founder and General Partner of Bling Capital. He has backed 10 "unicorn" billion dollar companies, with the best yet to come.

 Charles was named to the 2021 Forbes 30 under 30 in Venture Capital.
 He holds a Bachelors of Science in Economics from The Wharton School, University of Pennsylvania.

 Charlie is a Principal at Bling Capital and a Y Combinator alumnus.
-Charlie is also a Program Manager at Google and invests through his angel fund, Fundamental Ventures.
+Charlie is also a Program Manager at Google and an angel investor.

-Charlie is focused on SaaS, enterprise, and consumer health deals.
+Charlie is focused on SaaS, enterprise, marketplace, and consumer health deals.

-At Google, Charlie leads operations for Google Domains and also leads a group inside the CIO organization that procures Enterprise technologies.
+At Google, Charlie led operations for Google Domains, scaling product market fit, and also leads a group inside the CIO organization that builds and procures Enterprise technologies.

 Previously, Charlie was the co-founder and CEO of SlidePay.
 SlidePay was backed by Y Combinator, Initialized Capital, and DCVC.
 SlidePay was acqui-hired by Rocket Lawyer in 2014.
 At Rocket Lawyer, Charlie was Director of Product Management and Director of Business Development, where he led the company into a partnership with Stripe to launch Stripe Atlas.